NadavAzari/Chrome-passwords-dumper/README.md

 + Get every user data in the file
 + Decrypt all the passwors using **AES**

-> Notie tis works only in windows
+> Note tis works only in windows